 Permanent Labor Certification for Foreign Workers

 To ensure that the admission of foreign workers into the United States does not adversely affect the wages, working conditions, and employment opportunities of U.S. workers.
-To ensure that adequate working and living conditions are provided for foreign and domestic workers.
 To assist U.S. employers seeking to hire foreign workers when no able, willing, and qualified U.S. workers are available.

 General information about this opportunity